-This chapter is most relevant to Section F6(viii) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "explain the effect of ventilation-perfusion mismatch on oxygen transfer and carbon dioxide elimination".
+This chapter is most relevant to the second half of Section F6(iii) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "Explain the effect of ventilation- perfusion mismatch on oxygen transfer and carbon dioxide elimination".
 One could have easily titled this chapter "How does V/Q mismatch affect gas exchange, and why should I care".
 This topic appears to be a favourite among the Part One examiners, and is represented in several past paper questions:

 - V/Q ratios throughout the lung:

 - The upright lung has a V/Q gradient from top to bottom:

 - The lung bases have a low V/Q ratio (~ 0.6)